Nur-Adnan/Online-Code-Editor/README.md

-# CodeCraft: The Ultimate Online Code Editor 🌐💻
+# CodeDev: The Ultimate Online Code Editor 🌐💻

 Welcome to **CodeCraft**, a fully-featured browser-based coding platform designed to streamline your development workflow.
 Built with **Next.js 15**, **Convex**, **Clerk**, and **TypeScript**, this platform offers robust features and a seamless user experience.